ailadonayre/CS-222-Team-6-Lab-Act-4/README.md

 ### 🔐 Encapsulation

+Restricting access to internal state and exposing only what is necessary through methods.

 ✅ In This Project:
 The Form1 class encapsulates calculator logic and UI state.
 Fields like resultValue, expression, and justEvaluated are marked private, and their access is managed only through methods like Btn_equal_Click() and NumberButton_Click().